vtex-apps/store-block-course/course/steps/02_component/en.md

     }
     ```

     >**IMPORTANT**: In order to the component that you've just linked to be seen in a functional store, you need to declare the block that the app defines in a theme.
 For that, hereby, we need to first have a theme to add the app to.
-In this course, we'll use `vtex.store-theme`.
+In this course, we'll use the [Store Theme](https://github.com/vtex-apps/store-theme.git).
 To clone the repository just run a:
     ```
     git clone https://github.com/vtex-apps/store-theme.git
     ```